LeanderBB/Canvas/README.md

 touch enabled displays and managment performed through a web based backend.
 Due to some complications and different interests of the parties involved in the project, we had to stop its development.

-The state of the application contained in this repository is as follows: The application contains a simple digital signage system which will activate on timeout and a set of simple Apps which allow a user to browse media, reed feeds and check the menu of the canteen (University of Minho).
+The application consists of a
+simple digital signage system which will activate on timeout and a set of simple Apps which allow a user to browse media, reed feeds and check the menu of the canteen at the University of Minho.
 Overall, the application could be qualified as a beta version, since there are some minor quirks left to solve.